The CytoSpec software allows to cut hyperspectral data in two different ways:

 This section describes the interpolate images function which interpolates hyperspectral images (HSI) in the spatial dimensions.

 - interpolation in the spatial domains.

-enlarged images may require a lot of memory ressources (RAM)
+images may require a lot of memory resources (RAM)

 The 'interpolate / pixel binning' function overwrites all existing data blocks (see also